-First, let's start with choosing a good password.
-To help keep your personal information safe, passwords on WebMD must be 8 to 16 characters (letter and/or numbers) long and not contain any spaces.
+- Passwords on WebMD must be 8 to 16 characters (letter and/or numbers) long and not contain any spaces.
 Passwords are case sensitive, meaning that capital letters and lowercase letters are treated as different characters.
 We also recommend incorporating symbols such as %, $, # into your password.

 Once you've chosen a good password, don't share it with others.
 Memorize your password.
-If you must write it down, don't keep it out in the open (e.g. on a sticky note attached to your computer monitor or written on the bottom of the keyboard.
-Keep it in a safe place, away from your computer.
-Ideally, you would change your password every six (6) months.
+If you must write it down, don't keep it out in the open (i.e. on a sticky note attached to your computer monitor).
+Keep it in a safe place away from your computer.

 Don't share your password with others.
-A person who finds out your password can not only see your personal information, he or she can also change your preferences and settings on the WebMD site.
+A person who finds out your password can not only see your personal information, but can also change your preferences and settings on the WebMD site.